Review Summary: Sometimes less is more.

 More and more nowadays are metal bands endeavouring to be more extravagant than their peers, attaching bells and whistles in droves in an unspoken battle of flashiness.
 While these musical fireworks displays are often enjoyable and sometimes enthralling, when the scene is utterly saturated with them, their luridness ends up being a double-edged sword, rendering them indistinguishable.
 This is where albums like Risabov’s debut Rise

 work their magic, managing to sound fresh by virtue of a no-bullshi

-’s stripped-down, bare-metal aura contrasts with the uncompromising flamboyance of today’s “star” metal acts.
+’s stripped-down, bare-metal aura contrasts with the uncompromising flamboyance of today’s star metal acts.

-Sometimes less really is more, and on the whole there isn’t a lot to fault about Rise
+Sometimes less really is more, and on the whole there isn’t a real lot to fault about Rise

 .
 It’s no-frills, riff-driven manner is not only infectious and addictive, but surprisingly refreshing.
-Risabov’s attention to overall congruence has resulted in an album that completely trumps the sum of its parts, the obvious challenge now is expanding upon their sound without succumbing to the grandiose antics they so effortlessly evaded on their debut.
+Risabov’s attention to overall congruence has resulted in an album that completely trumps the sum of its parts.
+The obvious challenge now is expanding upon their sound without succumbing to the grandiose antics they so effortlessly evaded on their debut.